OPEN FOR APPLICATIONS!

 Completion of a College or University level Anatomy and Physiology course.
 A list of suggested courses can be provided.
 For example: Algonquin College

 Yoga Therapy – Practicum

-The 150 hours consists of the delivery one-on-one and group yoga therapy sessions in real time.
-The remaining hours are for documentation and communication with a mentor.
+The 150 hours consists of the delivery of individual and group yoga therapy sessions in real time.

 - Advanced Anatomy and Biomechanics

 - Yoga of the Subtle Body/Energetic Anatomy of Yoga

 - Yoga for Everybody and Trauma Informed Practice